revk/ESP32-EPDSign/README.md

 # E-Paper boards

+---

-This is no longer being maintained, use [EPD](https://github.com/revk/ESP32-EPD) instead.
+**This is no longer being maintained, use [EPD](https://github.com/revk/ESP32-EPD) instead.**

+The new code does all this did, and way more.

 ---

 ## Trademark